5 Cost-Effective Ways To Add Value To Your Home

 If your budget won’t quite stretch to new windows throughout your home, but you’d still like to benefit from more natural light and fresh air, look no further than some high-quality rooflights.

 Designed to be installed in either flat or pitched roofs, rooflights allow natural light to flood your home and if you plump for ones that open, you can also benefit from some nice fresh air too.

 Whether you’re looking for flat rooflights, pitched rooflights or slightly more extravagant roof lanterns, Roof Maker has got you covered.
 Plus many of our rooflights come triple glazed with easy clean glass as standard.
 The best part is you often don’t need planning permission to install a rooflight either, but do check before you begin your project (just to be on the safe side).

 Loft conversions are a great, cost effective way to add an extra bedroom, a home office or playroom.
 They are reported to add up to 20% to the value of your home.
 A loft conversion is one of the most cost-effective ways to add both value and space to your home.
 Particularly if you choose to go for a simple room-in-roof loft conversion, without adding any dormers and using pitched rooflights instead.

 [Related reading: 5 Reasons Why A Rooflight Loft Conversion Is Better Than A Dormer]

 Again, consult a professional before you start any work because there are many aspects to consider when undertaking a loft conversion.
 One of the most crucial is where you are going to put the stairs leading up to it.
 Their footprint will encroach into your space, so it’s worth thoroughly planning ahead of time to maximize the amount of room you have left.

 Are you planning on adding rooflights or roof lanterns to your home?
 If you are, call Roof Maker on 0116 269 6297.
 Our rooflight experts will help you to choose the right solution for your needs.
-Alternatively, visit our showroom or get a quote online.
+Alternatively, get a quote online.